-Developing good habits with tax planning can bring you closer to your financial goals.
-By making the best use of your tax reliefs and allowances, you can lay a strong foundation for your family's financial future, retire comfortably, or plan how to pass on your wealth.
+Making the best use of your tax reliefs and allowances can help you get closer to achieving your financial goals.
+That could include anything from laying a foundation and helping to secure your - and your family's - financial future, to retiring in style or planning how to pass on your wealth.
 Find out more on the following pages: